Conservation Volunteers: Trail blazing across Canada

 Conservation Volunteer Kali planting marram grass plugs (Photo by Sean Landsman)

-In May 2016, volunteers gathered in St. Peter’s Harbour on PEI’s North Shore to plant 2,000 plugs of marram grass and build a portable boardwalk for people to explore the area without walking all over the newly planted plugs.
-Unfortunately, marram grass is very fragile and easy to disturb; even a few inadvertent steps can damage or kill the plants.
+In May 2016, volunteers gathered in St. Peter’s Harbour on PEI’s North Shore to plant 2,000 plugs of marram grass.
+They also built a portable boardwalk for people to explore the area without walking all over the newly planted plugs.
+Unfortunately, marram grass is very fragile and easy to disturb.
+Even a few inadvertent steps can damage or kill the plants.

 “Without marram grass, the dunes would be washed away, leaving surrounding habitats at risk.
 This is especially important at St. Peter’s Harbour, which has a wetland directly behind the dunes,” said Courtney Thompson, Conservation Volunteers coordinator for the Atlantic Region.
 This is NCC’s first time building a portable boardwalk that can be rolled up at the end of the season for storage.